cyberalex4life/argos-indicator-nvidia-prime/README.md

 Then uninstall Argos if you don't need it anymore.

 **Note!**
-To make the indicator ask for password you can either fully install ['pkroot'](https://github.com/cyberalex4life/pkroot) or edit '**org.freedesktop.policykit.pkexec.prime-select.policy**' such that these lines:
+To make the indicator ask for password when switching video cards, you can either fully install ['pkroot'](https://github.com/cyberalex4life/pkroot) or edit '**org.freedesktop.policykit.pkexec.prime-select.policy**' such that these lines:
 ```
 <defaults>